FeruzaShokirjonovna/mildew-detector/README.md

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
 - Business Requirement 1: Data Visualization

-  - The dashboard will showcase the 'mean' and 'standard deviation' images for both healthy and powdery mildew-infected apple leaves.
+  - The dashboard will showcase the 'mean' and 'standard deviation' images for both healthy and powdery mildew-infected cherry leaves.
   - Additionally, it will display the contrast between an average healthy leaf and an average leaf infected with powdery mildew.
   - Furthermore, an image montage featuring healthy leaves, leaves affected by powdery mildew will be presented for comparison.